MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/register-application-for-organizational-accounts.md

 For an application to use Azure AD for sign in and authorization you must first register it with Azure AD by providing information about that application.

-To successfully register the application with Azure AD, you will need to know the URL that you will be using when you deploy the [!INCLUDE[prodshort](../includes/prodshort.md)] web components.
-A typical URL to access the [!INCLUDE[prodshort](../includes/prodshort.md)] web client looks similar to the following:
+To successfully register the application with Azure AD, you will need to know the URL that you will be using when you deploy the Dynamics GP web components.
+A typical URL to access the Dynamics GP web client looks similar to the following:

 https://gpuaweb.contoso.com/GP

-Use the following steps to register your [!INCLUDE[prodshort](../includes/prodshort.md)] web components installation with Azure AD.
+Use the following steps to register your Dynamics GP web components installation with Azure AD.

 1. Sign on to the Azure Management Portal.